 Your doctor will probably ask you not to eat for 2 to 4 hours prior the examination.
 You may be also asked to stop taking certain medications.
 During the procedure, you will lie down on a table, therefore we recommend you to wear loose and comfortable clothes (you may also be given a hospital gown).
 Before the exam, remove all metal items you can:

-If some of the following symptoms occured, your doctor may require a CT scan:
+If some of the following symptoms occurred, your doctor may require a CT scan:

 By evaluation of the CT scan, the doctors can confirm/exclude the diagnosis.
 Moreover, CT scan may be used for monitoring the progression/regression of your already known disease or to check, whether the ongoing treatment is helpful:

-Generally, CT scan is widely used imaging technique.
+Generally, a CT scan is a widely used imaging technique.
 Although it is connected with some risks and complications, still represents one of the best diagnostic tools in medicine.
-Choosing the right imaging centre may be crucial for your doctor to make the right conclusion of your diagnosis and start the proper treatment.
+Choosing the right imaging center may be crucial for your doctor to make the right conclusion of your diagnosis and start the proper treatment.